Monte-M/advertise-website-fe-MM/README.md

 1. Run back-end server;
 2. Open this repository in your source-code editor;
 3. Run npm install;
-4. Change .env example file name to .env and change its value to http://localhost:3001.
+4. Change .env example file name to .env and change its value to http://localhost:3001;
-5. Run npm start.
+5. Run npm start;
 6. Enjoy this website.

 ### P.S required applications, which will be installed during "npm install":